ec18130/GiraphicsJuniorDeveloper/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: \
-Open [https://ec18130.github.io/GiraphicsJuniorDeveloper](https://ec18130.github.io/GiraphicsJuniorDeveloper) to view it in your browser or download the files and run npm start
+Open [https://ec18130.github.io/GiraphicsJuniorDeveloper](https://ec18130.github.io/GiraphicsJuniorDeveloper) to view it in your browser

+Or download the files and run npm start

 ### `npm start`